simonceddy/pipe/readme.md

 ### Processing a Payload

 Processing a Payload is done via a Pipeline's `process()` method.
 An instance of your Payload class is passed to this method, and the processed Payload is returned.
-By default, the `process()` method will only ever return an instance of __Eddy\Tubular\PayloadInterface__, and will throw an Exception if it cannot.
+By default, the `process()` method will only ever return an instance of __Eddy\Pipe\PayloadInterface__, and will throw an Exception if it cannot.

 ```php
 // Using the example Payload from the previous section: